 Don’t design a sticker without having a clear purpose.
 For your design to be successful, you need to know what it’s for.
 Each context may require a different approach.

-Let’s say you designed and printed stickers with only your logo on.
-Even if you follow all the design steps in this guide, it would still just be a sticker with your logo on.
+Let’s say you designed and printed stickers with only your logo on them.
+Even if you follow all the design steps in this guide, it would still just be a sticker with your logo on it.
 Not great if you want to grab attention in a marketing campaign.

 As part of your marketing strategy, specify what your stickers will be used for – and where they will be used.
 You’ll also want an idea of how many stickers you want printing.

 Once you’ve figured that out, you’ll know what tips would be most beneficial to use in the design process.